RealYoti/StorageMgr/README.md

 The available devices are:
 - MCD : official SONY memory card
-- INT : internal memory 1GB (on all PSVita SLIM and PSTV)
+- INT : internal memory 1GB (on all PS Vita SLIM and PSTV)
 - GCD : microSD inserted into SD2VITA (also called gamecard2sd)
-- UMA : USB mass (for PSTV) OR microSD inserted into PSVSD (for PSVita 3G)
+- UMA : USB mass (for PSTV) OR microSD inserted into PSVSD (for PS Vita 3G)

 The available mount points are:
 - ux0